Ghislain89/PlaywrightWorkshopPresentation/markdown/6-advanced-usage.md

 * Refactor your testcase to use the page objects I defined.
 * Try to use Fixtures!
+* Expand the testcase to also add a Todo and assert that your todo was succesfully created.

 *hint*: Some preperation has already been done